Khuzestan province: Iran–Iraq war

 During the Iran–Iraq War, Khuzestan was the focus of the Iraqi invasion of Iran, leading to the flight of thousands of the province's residents.
 As a result, Khuzestan suffered the heaviest damage of all Iranian provinces during the war.
 Iraq's President Saddam Hussein felt confident that the Arab population of the Khuzestan would react enthusiastically to the prospect of union with Iraq.
 However, resistance to the invasion was fierce, stalling the Iraqi military's advance, and ultimately opening a window of opportunity for an Iranian counter-offensive.

 What used to be Iran's largest refinery at Abadan was destroyed, never to fully recover.
 Many of the famous nakhlestans (palm groves) were annihilated, cities were destroyed, historical sites were demolished, and nearly half the province captured by the invading Iraqi army.
 This created a mass exodus into other provinces that did not have the logistical capability of taking in such a large number of refugees.

 However, by 1982, Iranian forces managed to push Iraqi forces out of Iran.
 The Battle of Khorramshahr (one of Khuzestan's largest cities and the most important Iranian port prior to the war) was a turning point in the war, and is officially celebrated every year in Iran.

 The city of Khorramshahr was almost completely destroyed as a result of the scorched earth policy ordered by Iraq's leader, Saddam Hussein.
 However, Iranian forces were able to prevent the Iraqis from attempting to spread the execution of this policy to other major urban centres.

+From 22 September 1980 to the last day of the war, this province was always the scene of Iran's various operations to recapture the areas occupied by the Iraqi army forces.
+At the beginning of the war, cities such as Abadan, Susangerd, Bostan, Dezful, Andimeshk, Khorramshahr, and Ahvaz, which were the capital of the province, were regularly targeted by Iraqi army rocket and artillery attacks.
+The long-term occupation of some areas of the province, further contributed to the damage to natural and human capital in the province.

+Since the war, the speed of growth and development of the province has been very slow.
+Khuzestan, despite benefiting from abundant natural resources including oil, has many economic, environmental, social, and construction problems, among others.
+High unemployment rate, water crisis, high dust, and lack of civil infrastructure are among the factors that sparked high dissatisfaction among residents.
+The frustrations typically manifested in protests and rallies.